Jaro, Iloilo City: 21st century

 At present, Jaro holds the distinction of being the largest of all the seven districts comprising Iloilo City by land area and population.
-It still also known for being called as the cradle of Christian faith in Western Visayas or as seat of Roman Catholicism and Protestantism in Western Visayas with pioneer and renowned religious institutions founded in the district.
+It still also known for being called as the cradle of Christian faith in Western Visayas or as seat of Catholicism and Protestantism in Western Visayas with pioneer and renowned religious institutions founded in the district.

 The recent economic boom in Iloilo ushered unprecedented growth with new malls, condominiums, hospitals, banks, hotels and townships by real estate developers either to be built or already opened in the district.
 Newly opened malls include the CityMall – Tagbak, Jaro of DoubleDragon Properties, the Robinsons Place Jaro of Robinsons Land, Puregold – Jaro, to name a few.
 On the other hand, projects that are in the pipeline of some of the known Philippine real estate developers include the Sta.
 Lucia Land's Green Meadows East township in Tacas, Jaro and the SM Prime's 48 hectare land in Balabago, Jaro for their upcoming mall, the SM Prime Iloilo or SM City Iloilo – Jaro.